UA-eMath/eMath/README.md

 2. Update Settings:

-- Open the `settings.py` file in the eMath codebase.
+- Open the `settings.py` file in the eMath backend codebase.
 - Locate the variables `GOOGLE_OAUTH2_CLIENT_ID` and `GOOGLE_OAUTH2_SECRET`.
 - Update these variables with the corresponding values from your Google OAuth credentials.

+- Open the `credentials.js` file in the eMath frontend codebase.
+- Locate the variables `OAuthClient`.
+- Update the object with the corresponding values from your Google OAuth credentials.